 When talking about inside vs outside fighters, it is important to note what areas these fighters occupy.
 An inside fighter will occupy the center of the ring, while an outside fighter will occupy areas closer to the ropes, using as much space as possible to stay away from their opponent.

-In the instance depicted in this image, the red fighter would be the inside fighter, thus occupying the inside of the ring.
+The red fighter would be the inside fighter, thus occupying the inside of the ring.
 Conversely, the blue fighter would be the outside fighter, spending the majority of their time close to the ropes.
 It should be noted that outside fighters will pivot into the center of the ring to avoid being pinned on the ropes in a corner, but will not often spend much time in the center.
 This is especially true when practicing the stick-and-go technique.